dhellmann/pymotw-3/source/math/index.rst

 .. module:: math
     :synopsis: Mathematical functions

-:Purpose: Provides functions for specialized mathematical operations.

-The :mod:`math` module implements many of the IEEE functions that would normally be found in the native platform C libraries for complex mathematical operations using floating point values, including logarithms and trigonometric operations.
+The :mod:`math` module implements many of the specialized IEEE functions that would normally be found in the native platform C libraries for complex mathematical operations using floating point values, including logarithms and trigonometric operations.

 Special Constants
 =================